Child Endangerment Laws

 Child endangerment laws are designed to punish behavior that might lead to a child becoming harmed, but they do not require that children actually suffer an injury or physical harm.
 State laws often categorize child endangerment as placing a child in a situation that might endanger the child's life, health, welfare, morals, or emotional well-being.
 However, child endangerment may still be charged in cases where the actions of the caregiver did eventually result in the child being physically injured or harmed.

-Reckless Endangerment
+Reckless Endangerment of Children

 To obtain a conviction for child endangerment crime, a prosecutor does not have to show that a parent or caregiver intentionally meant to expose the child to a dangerous situation.
 The courts apply a "reasonable person" standard in child endangerment cases.
 This means that even if the accused didn't realize the situation was dangerous, reasonable people in that situation would have understood their actions endangered the child's well-being.
 The circumstances of each case will determine whether the accused either knew or should have known that the child was endangered.

 Generally, an adult caregiver must do more than simply make a mistake or act unwisely.
-A caregiver must place a child in a situation where it is more likely than not the child will become exposed to harm.
+A caregiver must place a child in a situation where it is more likely than not that the child will become exposed to harm.
 Courts have ruled, for example, that parents who left their child in a locked car with the engine running while they went into a store for approximately 40 minutes did not endanger the child.

-Jail or prison.
 People convicted of a misdemeanor child endangerment charge typically face up to one year in jail.
 Felony convictions are much more serious, and anyone convicted of felony child endangerment could spend several years in prison or more.

-Probation.
 Courts may also order someone convicted of child endangerment to serve a probation sentence.
 Probation typically lasts at least a year and requires the convicted person to regularly report to a probation officer, as well as take other actions such as attending family counseling and refraining from further illegal activity.
 Violating the terms of probation can result in the court ordering a jail or prison sentence.

-Parental rights.
 If a parent or legal guardian is convicted of child endangerment, the court may strip the parent of parental rights.
 In this situation, either the other parent will retain sole parental rights, or if there is no other parent, the court will appoint a new guardian to care for the child.
 The child may also be placed with the state child services agency until a new guardian can be appointed.

 Talk to a Lawyer